 What is an Affidavit of Support?

-The “Affidavit of Support” is a signed document to accept financial responsibility for a spouse who is seeking a green card.
+The “Affidavit of Support” is a signed document to accept financial responsibility for a family member who is seeking a green card.
 It is also known as U.S. Immigration Form I-864.

 For simplicity, we’ll call the person signing this Affidavit of Support the “financial sponsor.”
-This is usually (but not always) the same person as the sponsoring spouse.
+This is usually (but not always) the same person as the sponsoring family member.

 Boundless has prepared a detailed article on the income requirements for a financial sponsor.
 Here is a short summary: